Date of birth

 Fulham then snapped up the Wandsworth-born defender in November 2003, and he proved an instant hit with fans at Craven Cottage due to his emphatic afro hairstyle.

-With three years of Premier League experience at Fulham, Reading looked in the direction of Rosenior’s signature in 2007 as we bid to improve on our remarkable eighth-place finish the previous year.
+With three years of Premier League experience at Fulham, Reading looked in the direction of Rosenior’s signature in 2007 as we bid to improve on our remarkable 8th place finish the previous year.

 The deal was completed on 31st August for an undisclosed fee, with South-Korean striker Seol Ki-Hyeon departing for Fulham as part of the deal.

-He scored his first and only Royals goal during the clubs 7-4 away defeat to Portsmouth, originally handed to Stephan Hunt is was later credited to the defender as it was conformed the ball had already crossed the line before the Irishman was allowed to head it home past Pompey’s David James.
+He scored his first and only Royals goal during the clubs 7-4 away defeat to Portsmouth, originally handed to Stephen Hunt it was later credited to the defender as it was confirmed the ball had already crossed the line before the Irishman was allowed to head it home past Pompey’s David James.

 In October 2010, a deal transpired for the defender to join fellow Championship side Hull City on a two-and-a-half year contract.